wirrunna/CamillaDSP-an-implemantation/README.md

 ### Components -
-Raspberry Pi 5 and 32GB SD card.
+Raspberry Pi 5, RPi5 Power Supply and 32GB SD card.
+I use the top half of a "Passive Cooling Open CNC Case for Raspberry Pi5" from https://edatec.cn/en/ac/pi5-opencase.html as a passive cooler.

 https://www.waveshare.com/10.1inch-hdmi-lcd-b-with-case.htm

 Waveshare have a higher resolution screen (1920x1200) in a sexier case but it needs a VESA mount for the RPi and the case is more expensive.
 I did buy one and set its screen resolution back to 1280 x 800 and JiveLite to Touch Skin 1024 x 600.
-It is a somewhat neater installation as most of the cables are hidden but there is no easy way to attach the FLIRC on a short USB extension cable so it is mounted to a USB on the RPi behind the screen and therefore not as sensitive to the remote.
-I could add an extension cable and gaffer tape it so it sticks out the side of the screen but have not done that yet.
+It is a somewhat neater installation as most of the cables are hidden but there is no easy way to attach the FLIRC on a short USB extension cable so it is plugged into a USB port on the RPi behind the screen and therefore not as sensitive to the remote.
+I could add an extension cable and gaffer tape the FLIRC so it sticks out the side of the screen but have not done that yet.

 https://www.waveshare.com/product/10.1inch-hdmi-lcd-g-with-case.htm
 https://core-electronics.com.au/vesa-mount-for-raspberry-pi-44627.html